Bank of America to lease homes to loan owners

 It’s always better to get something from a house rather than nothing.
+Home is considered as an asset and using a website such as getcash.com to get a loan to buy the house, is undoubtedly one of the best investments a person can make.
 Lenders finally figured this out.
 For the first five years of the housing bust, lenders preferred to allow delinquent borrowers to squat in the bank’s house without making any payments.
 Someone at BofA finally realized they could foreclose on owners or allow them to turn over the deed and stay in the property as a renter.
 The bank can collect rent, and if the occupant fails to pay, it’s much easier to get them out if the former owners are no longer on title.

 Besides the cashflow benefits of a plan to lease properties, the plan also keeps for-sale properties off the MLS allowing the housing market to bottom.
 If prices stop falling, fewer people strategically default as they have hope of future equity again.
 This breaks the downward spiral of prices and increasing delinquencies.

 The downside to the bank is most pronounced in states like California, Nevada, and Arizona where many loan owners from the bubble have mortgage payments greatly exceeding the cost of a comparable rental.
 Those loan owners can now default and stay in their homes.
 This program is a HUGE incentive for strategic default.
 Why pay $2,000 per month to stay in an underwater home when the loan owner can default and be offered a chance to stay and pay $1,000 in rent?
 This program should accelerate the deflation of the housing bubble by encouraging strategic default among deeply underwater loan owners who are paying more in rent than a comparable rental.
 I like it.